 RPO represent the amount of contracted future revenue that has not yet been recognized as of the end of each period, including both deferred revenue that has been invoiced and non-cancelable committed amounts that will be invoiced and recognized as revenue in future periods.
 RPO exclude pay-as-you-go arrangements.
-As of December 31, 2022, the Company's RPO was \$740.7 million, approximately 62% of which is expected to be recognized as revenue over the next 12 months and the substantial majority of the remainder in the next 13 to 36 months.
+As of December 31, 2023, the Company's RPO was \$919.9 million, approximately 64% of which is expected to be recognized as revenue over the next 12 months and the substantial majority of the remainder in the next 13 to 36 months.
+Actual amounts or timing of revenue recognized may differ due to subsequent contract modifications.